We are sure you know what QR Codes are. From product packaging to marketing hoardings, these black-and-white squares are everywhere.

 Tencent developed the Smart IDs in partnership with Nanning’s Public Security Bureau.
 People can create their Smart IDs via the Tencent app or WeChat (Tencent’s messaging app).

-Users can currently use the Smart IDs for household registration.
+Users can currently use the Smart IDs to register for household use.
 Soon, the Smart IDs could also allow users to:

 II.
 CBSE’s question papers